NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Bobvila.com may earn a commission from purchases made through these links.

-For the best coverage around the curves of this fixture, prime and paint a radiator using cans of spray paint.
-Choose an oil-based aerosol primer and either an oil- or water-based paint that is labeled for interior use on metal surfaces.
+Though you can certainly go the can-and-paintbrush route, we find that spray paint and primer will reach the curves, nooks, and crannies of this fixture best.
+Use an oil-based primer and either an oil- or water-based spray paint for metal that is labeled for interior use.
 Depending on your radiator, look for the following attributes:

-• If you want to paint a radiator that is non-operational, both the primer and paint that you use should be rust resistant.
+• If you are painting a radiator that is non-operational, both the primer and paint that you use should be rust resistant.

-Choice in color will depend on the selection available in that specific type of paint as well as your intended effect.
-To help your radiator to blend in with its surroundings, for example, go for a shade that closely matches the color of the wall behind it; to make the radiator pop, choose a hue that contrasts with the background wall.
+If you want your radiator to blend in with its surroundings, go for a shade that closely matches the color of the wall behind it or the trim beneath it; to make the radiator pop, choose a hue that contrasts with the wall.

-If your radiator is non-operational, skip these instructions and move on to Step 3.
+If your radiator is non-operational, skip this step and move on to Step 3.

 Apply masking tape to the wall around the perimeter of the radiator and lay drop cloths on the floor below the unit—you’ll want to do so thoroughly to protect the surrounding areas from overspray.
 Open a window in the room to improve ventilation while painting, and wear gloves and a respirator.

 Scrape a small, inconspicuous area on the radiator surface with a screwdriver blade and look for flaking to confirm whether or not it had been previously painted or varnished.
-If there’s no flaking, go over any pitting from heavy rust with coarse-grit sandpaper (e.g., 40- to 60-grit).
+If there’s no flaking, go over any pitting from heavy rust with coarse-grit sandpaper, such as 40- to 60-grit.
 Then sand all surfaces with fine-grit sandpaper (e.g., 80- to 120-grit) to remove light rust accumulations and achieve a smooth, paintable surface.

 • If the test is negative, use a putty knife to scrape away cracked/chipping paint from any of the radiator surfaces.
 Then, sand the surface using the sanding technique recommended above.

-• If the test is positive, have a professional refinisher remove the paint, or use an environmentally friendly paint stripper such as Citristrip (view on Amazon) to remove it.
+• If the test is positive, have a professional refinisher remove the paint, or use an environmentally friendly paint stripper such as Citristrip to remove it.
 These products trap the lead in gel to keep lead particles from going airborne.

 Glide a tack cloth over the radiator surface to remove sanding dust.
-Then, wipe down the surface with a water-dampened cloth to remove errant dirt and debris.
+Then, wipe down the surface with a water-dampened cloth to remove remaining dirt and debris.
 Let the radiator air dry fully.

-Holding the appropriate metal spray primer upright and at a distance of 10 to 16 inches from the radiator, spray an even coat of primer over all visible surfaces using a back-and-forth motion.
-Let the primer coat dry completely per the product instructions (Rust-Oleum High-Performance System Enamel Aerosol primer, available on Amazon, dries in 24 hours) before you move on to paint.
+Holding the can of primer upright and at a distance of 10 to 16 inches from the radiator, spray an even coat over all visible surfaces using a back-and-forth motion.
+Let the primer coat dry completely per the product instructions before you move on to paint.

 Employing the same technique used for the primer, spray an even coat of the high-temperature metal spray paint over all visible surfaces of the radiator using a back-and-forth motion.

-Let the first coat dry for five to seven minutes (or according to the product instructions), then apply one or more coats to achieve the desired depth of color, allowing each coat to dry for five to seven minutes before applying the next.
-Applying the coats in relatively quick succession minimizes paint run-off in the previous coat.
+Let the first coat dry for 5 to 7 minutes (or according to the product instructions).
+Apply one or more coats to achieve the desired depth of color, allowing each coat to dry for 5 to 7 minutes before applying the next.
+Spraying the coats in relatively quick succession minimizes paint run-off of the previous coat.
 Let the final coat dry completely.

 Remove the painter’s tape from the wall and radiator valves, and discard the drop cloths.
 If the radiator is operational, turn the radiator control valve counterclockwise to the “on” or fully open position.